scrapy-plugins/scrapy-zyte-api/README.rst

    Sending Zyte API extract request: {"url": "https://example.com", "httpResponseBody": true}

 The ``ZYTE_API_LOG_REQUESTS_TRUNCATE``, 64 by default, determines the maximum length of any string value in the logged JSON object, excluding object keys.
+To disable truncation, set it to 0.